Dazegambler/UltraKit/README.md

 3 - Take the contents of the [latest release zip](https://github.com/Dazegambler/UltraKit/releases) and drag them all into your Ultrakill installation folder.
 Replace all files when prompted.

+4 - Start the game once.
+Inside the ULTRAKILL directory there should now be an Addons folder.
+This is where you will place any .ukaddon files.

-4 - Run the game, and all should work!
+5 - Place your choice of addons in the folder, and all should work!
 If not, feel free to DM or ping Heckteck#0512 or m1ksu#6548 on Discord, or join the Ultrakill Discord server at where you can usually find us in the #ultramods channel.

 # Credits